Ideal-Poster/ecommerce-site/README.md

 # ecommerce-site
-An online clothing store designed by me made using a React frontend and NodeJS backend.
+A personal project created to practice some new technolofies.
+An online clothing store made using a React frontend and NodeJS backend.

 technologies used: